 If you have just been taken into care, this section gives you guidance and support

-There’s a lot of support out there for you from our dedicated guides for you to download, care leaver groups and you can also get involved in the Children in Care Council, Care2Listen.
+Explore this page for support available to you, from our being in care guides to download, care leaver groups to join and how to get involved in our Children in Care Council, Care2Listen.

-Children and Young person's guides to foster care
+Children and young people's guides to foster care

 If you are being cared for by a foster family, we have created some guides to help you answer some of the questions you may have.
 You can download a copy of the Children’s Guide to Foster Care and the Young Person’s Guide to Foster Care here.